-Russian media: Ex-Soviet leader Mikhail Gorbachev dead at 91
+Mikhail Gorbachev, who steered Soviet breakup, dead at 91

 In the final days of the Soviet Union, the economic decline accelerated into a steep skid.
 Hyper-inflation robbed most older people of their life’s savings.
 Factories shut down.
 Bread lines formed.

-And popular hatred for Gorbachev and his wife Raisa grew.
+And popular hatred for Gorbachev and his wife, Raisa, grew.
 But the couple won sympathy in summer 1999 when it was revealed that Raisa Gorbachev was dying of leukemia.

 During her final days, Gorbachev spoke daily with television reporters, and the lofty-sounding, wooden politician of old was suddenly seen as an emotional family man surrendering to deep grief.